Clonazepam and Passionflower: Can You Take Them Together?

 What happens when you take clonazepam with passionflower?

 Clonazepam (Klonopin) is a long-acting benzodiazepine used for anxiety, panic disorder, and certain seizure conditions.
-It works by enhancing the effect of GABA, the brain's main inhibitory neurotransmitter, at the GABA-A receptor.
-Passionflower (Passiflora incarnata) is a flowering plant traditionally used for anxiety and sleep, and its constituents bind to GABA receptors and appear to increase the binding affinity of benzodiazepines at those same receptors.
+Passionflower (Passiflora incarnata) is a flowering plant traditionally taken for anxiety and sleep.
+Both appear to work on the same target in the brain, so taking them together can add to each other's sedating effect.

 Why is this important?